thegworld/gtx-browser/styleguide/web/es.md

 ---

-# ES2017 Support In Chromium
+# ES2017 Support In GTx Browser

 This is a list of [ECMAScript 8 a.k.a.
 ES2017](https://developer.mozilla.org/en-US/docs/Web/JavaScript/New_in_JavaScript/ECMAScript_Next_support_in_Mozilla#ECMAScript_2017)
-features allowed in Chromium code.
+features allowed in GTx Browser code.

 ## Allowed Features

-The following features are allowed in Chromium development.
+The following features are allowed in GTx Browser development.

 ### Async Functions (aka async/await)